Profile Picture

 Hello, there!

-I have completed my PhD at Department of Applied Mathematics and Theoretical Physics at the University of Cambridge under the supervision of Professor Ulrich Sperhake.
+I have completed my PhD at the Department of Applied Mathematics and Theoretical Physics at the University of Cambridge under the supervision of Professor Ulrich Sperhake.
 My PhD thesis titled "Uncovering gravitational wave signatures of modified theories of gravity and exotic matter" can be found here.
-Prior to that I completed my bachelors and masters degrees in Mathematics at University College London.
+Prior to that, I completed my bachelor's and master's degrees in Mathematics at University College London.

 My current work broadly concerns numerical relativity and tests of general relativity (GR) using gravitational waves.
-I am interested in modelling and understading the dynamics of compact objects in modified theories of gravity and the effects of "exotic matter".
-A few questions I am interested in...
-What are the gravitational wave signatures in theories beyond general relativity and the Standard Model of particle physics?
-Can we distinguish the effects of such theories or break any possible degeneracies?
+I am interested in modeling and understanding the dynamics of compact objects in modified theories of gravity and the effects of "exotic matter."
+Some questions I explore: What are the gravitational wave signatures in theories beyond general relativity and the Standard Model of particle physics?
+Can we distinguish these effects or break any possible degeneracies?
 What are the stability properties of exotic compact objects?
-Although my work is driven by the numerics, I am also interested in exploring the observational implications of modified theories of gravity and exotic compact objects.
-I therefore strive to create a synergy between numerical relativity simulations and data analysis (like Bayesian inference) and understand whether a specific theory in question can be probed with current or future gravitational wave detectors.
+Although my work is driven by numerics, I am also interested in exploring observational implications of modified theories of gravity and exotic compact objects.
+I aim to create a synergy between numerical relativity simulations and data analysis (such as Bayesian inference) to determine whether a specific theory can be probed with current or future gravitational wave detectors.

 I am part of an amazing numerical relativity code collaboration GRChombo (also known as the GRTLCollaboration).
-In recent years, our collaboration gained a lot of new members and made lots of progress towards making the code open source, see our repository for the latest updates.
-I am also a member of LIGO-Virgo-KAGRA collaboration, which made the first observation of the gravitational wave event GW150914 from a binary black hole merger.
+Our collaboration has grown significantly in recent years, and we have made significant progress toward making the code open source—see our repository for the latest updates.
+I am also a member of the LIGO-Virgo-KAGRA collaboration, which made the first observation of the gravitational wave event GW150914 from a binary black hole merger.

 The full list of my publications can be found here.